Menorrhagia is defined as the occurrence of excessive bleeding, with respect to quantity and duration, during regular menstruation.

 - Chronic illness of the kidneys or diabetes

 Signs of underlying disease

-A physical examination may throw up signs of conditions which cause or contribute to the menorrhagia.
-They will also show if there is obvious anemia as a result of severe blood loss, or if the bleeding is heavy enough to pose danger to the patient’s life.
-Some of the commonly looked-for signs include:
+A physical examination may allow for the identification of conditions that cause or contribute to the menorrhagia.
+These signs will also show if there is obvious anemia as a result of severe blood loss, or if the bleeding is heavy enough to pose danger to the patient’s life.

 - Abnormal hair growth on the face or body

 - Bleeding points under the skin, nails, or gums

 - Thyroid enlargement or signs of thyroid disease

 The cause of menorrhagia is sought by a careful history of additional symptoms, a physical examination, as well as blood tests to evaluate hormonal levels, other possible contributing factors, the presence of a pelvic infection, or bleeding disorders.